 The MGB has considered the need for a specific internal audit function and has decided to appoint Price Bailey LLP as Internal Auditor.

 The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
-In particular the checks carried out in the current period included a review of the Financial Handbook "musts".
+In particular the checks carried out in the current period included: